hstatsep-js/sep11-freedom-project/tool/learning-log.md

  3/10/24
 * added sound for fifth div
 * pretty much done with MVP, I do want the color to change when clicked must do on monday!

+3/17/24

+* added sound to div 6,
+* fixed broken sound for div 5
+* added images to all divs

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc